Thanga Meenkal: Plot

-A poor laborer named Kalyani is devoted to his young daughter Chellamma, but the child has problems at school with her studies, classmates, and teachers.
-Kalyani wants Chellamma to be happy, no matter what.
-Kalyani is a man who toils pretty hard to meet both ends, thereby trying not to live in his father's shade, but is forced to.
-Chellama is a sweet, angelic girl who fares below average in the class but is all chirpy and gleeful when she is with her father.
-Without a proper job and an income the tension that prevails in the house forces Kalyani to take up a job far away from the reach of Chellamma.
-'Thanga Meengal' is a coming-of-age story of a father struggling to make ends meet, told through the eyes of his eight-year-old daughter.
-The film offers a critique of primary education in Tamil Nadu and makes poignant observations through social commentary.
+A poor laborer named Kalyani is devoted to his 8-year-old daughter Chellamma, but the latter has problems at school with her studies, classmates, and teachers.
+Kalyani wants Chellamma to be happy no matter what.
+Kalyani toils hard to meet both ends, thereby trying not to live in his father's shade but is forced to.
+Chellamma is a sweet, angelic girl who fares below average in class but is chirpy and gleeful when she is with her father.
+Without a proper job and an income, the tension that prevails in the house forces Kalyani to take up a job far away from Chellamma's reach.